sziroks/ZipTie/README.md

 - **DB_USER** containing username for database connection
 - **DB_PASS** containing password for database connection

+# Solution
+I've decided to go with users and books, like in a library.
+Each user can have multiple books, but each book can have only 1 user.
+This was my initial setting for the API.

 ## Database tables
 1. **users** - table containing users:
     - id_user - primary key